-Beginning in 2023, Move United will bring together two championship events from its past.
-Celebrating the end of the summer sport season, the Move United Nationals will encompass both an adult and youth component.
-The weeklong event is for youth, adult, and masters athletes with a physical, visual, and/or intellectual impairment.
+In 2023, Move United brought together two championship events from its past.
+Celebrating the end of the summer sport season, The Hartford Nationals conducted by Move United encompass both an adult and youth component.
+The weeklong event is for youth and adult athletes with a physical, visual, and/or intellectual impairment.
 Athletes must be classifiable under the International Paralympic Committee's (IPC) classification code and must meet qualifying standards according to classification and age divisions in order to be eligible to compete.
-The sports contested at the event include archery, paratriathlon, para powerlifting, shooting, swimming, track and field, and wheelchair tennis.
-Clinics are often included as well for sports not on the competition program.
+The sports contested at the event include archery, para powerlifting, paratriathlon, shooting, swimming, track and field, and wheelchair tennis.
+Education sessions and clinics are included as well, for sports on and off the competition program.
 International athletes and/or teams are welcome with a dual medal system utilized.

 The event serves as a platform to promote physical activity and independence for individuals with a disability and provides a national showcase for their abilities through sport.
 Athletes often experience heightened socialization, self-esteem, and confidence and develop self-discipline and focus while training for and participating in the event.
-Additionally, Nationals serves as a pipeline to international competition and the Paralympic Games.
+Additionally, The Hartford Nationals serves as a pipeline to international competition and the Paralympic Games.

 The first adult national event hosted by Move United was held in the summer of 1957 at Adelphi University in Garden City, NY and called the National Wheelchair Games.
 Following the pattern set by Dr. Ludwig Gutmann, founder of the modern Paralympic Games, Nationals were planned to provide a variety of competitive sports for those with disabilities.
 This event continued annually until 1995.
 At that time, the sports broke off with their respective national governing bodies to host individualized national championship events.
-Junior Nationals, which began in 1984, grew to include 424 participants consisting of 309 athletes and 115 coaches in 2022.
+Junior Nationals, which began in 1984, grew to include 520 participants consisting of 396 athletes and 124 coaches in 2023.

-Host Cities of Nationals / Junior Nationals
+Host Cities of Nationals

-Historically, the Move United Nationals and Junior Nationals have been contested in a different city annually.
+Nationals is conducted in a selected host city on a consecutive two-year basis.
 The change in location provides an opportunity for athletes to explore diverse areas of the country, for travel costs to remain neutral in terms of distance and cost for an athlete/team to travel, and for various local hosts to gain experience in event management and to build a legacy.
-Below is a history of the host cities: